rytsikau/ee.Yrewind/README.md

 ##### [**` -ffmpeg='c:\path\to\ffmpeg\' `**](#)

 Specifies the path to FFmpeg library.
 If this parameter is missing, Yrewind uses FFmpeg located in its folder.
-Alternatively, the path to VLC Media Player can be specified here.
-In this case, the requested time interval will be opened in the player instead of being saved.
+Alternatively, the path to VLC Media Player can be specified here - in this case, the requested time interval will be opened by the player instead of being saved.
 In the example below, Yrewind uses FFmpeg located in the specified directory:
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -ffmpeg='d:\FFmpeg\'

 <br>

 ##### [**` -output='c:\dir1\dir2\filename.extension' `**](#)
 Specifies custom folder, filename and extension (media container) for the saved livestream.
 If this parameter is missing, the program uses the default values:
-* for folder: `[batch file folder]\saved_streams\`
+* `[batch file folder]\saved_streams\` - for folder
-* for filename: `[id]_[date]-[time]_[duration]_[resolution]`
+* `[id]_[date]-[time]_[duration]_[resolution]` - for filename
-* for extension (media container): `.mp4`
+* `.mp4` - for extension (media container)

 The `-output` parameter can be specified partially, then the missing parts are replaced with the default values.
 In this case, the part of the string to the right of the last slash is interpreted as a filename and/or extension.
 If a string does not contain slashes, it's fully interpreted as a filename and/or extension:
-* custom folder, default filename, default media container: `c:\dir1\dir2\`
+* `c:\dir1\dir2\` - custom folder, default filename, default media container
-* custom subfolder, custom filename, default media container: `dir1\dir2\filename`
+* `dir1\dir2\filename` - custom subfolder, custom filename, default media container
-* custom subfolder, default filename, custom media container: `dir1\.extension`
+* `dir1\.extension` - custom subfolder, default filename, custom media container
-* default folder, custom filename, default media container: `filename`
+* `filename` - default folder, custom filename, default media container
-* default folder, default filename, custom media container: `.extension`
+* `.extension` - default folder, default filename, custom media container

 Also the parameter supports the following renaming masks: `*id*`, `*start*`, `*start[customDateTime]*` (recognizes letters yyyyMMddHHmmss), `*duration*`, `*resolution*`, `*channel_id*`, `*author*` and `*title*`.